glouppe/info8006-introduction-to-ai/outline.md

 ## Programming project

 Implement an intelligent agent for playing **Pacman**.
-The project will be divided into three parts, with increasing level of difficulty:
+The project will be divided into three parts, with increasing levels of difficulty:
 - Eat as much dots as possible
 - Eat as much dots as possible, while not getting killed by ghosts (deterministic)
 - Eat as much dots as possible, while not getting killed by ghosts (stochastic)